jesuscreyes/rshell/README.md

 Features:
 - Can execute basic commands such as: `ls`, `echo`, and `mkdir`
-- Can execute multiple commands connected by connecter `;`
+- Can execute multiple commands connected by connecter `;`, '&&', or '||'
-- Other valid connecters include `&` and `|`
 - Can be exited by typing exit[ENTER]

 Bugs & Limitations
 -----------------
-1. Can't handle Boolean cases (e.g. || && )
+1. '&&' and '||' are restricted to the same behavior as ';' in this version.
+2. Execution of commands may get segmentation faults.
-3. Does not handle cases where inputline is too long.
+3. Does not handle condition where input is long enough to overtake memory.